RLB Crane Index® North America for Q3 Sees Five Percent Decrease Since Q1

 In Q3 2024, majority of the cranes continue to be stationed at residential and mixed-use projects, making up 69 percent of the overall count.

-This survey reports a slight decrease of 5% (15 cranes) from our Q1 2024 edition of the RLB Crane Index¨.
-Of the fourteen cities surveyed: four experienced a decrease of greater than 20 percent; seven increased; and three held steady.
+This survey reports a 5 percent (15 cranes) decrease from our Q1 2024 edition of the RLB Crane Index.
+Of the fourteen cities surveyed: four experienced a reduction of greater than 20 percent, seven increased, and three held steady.

 The mixed-use sector continues to dominate crane activity, reflecting strong demand for diverse developments.
 Major projects in sectors such as healthcare, education, and infrastructure are driving significant investment and construction efforts.
 Despite challenges of high office vacancy rates in certain areas, the overall construction activity remains robust, indicating a dynamic and evolving urban development.